mikhayluk/mikhayluk/README.md

-# Hi guys! 🤝 My name is Yuriy, and 👇
+# Hi guys! 🤝 I am DataEngineer, and 👇

 #### 👋 I am helping businesses to work on their weak points and automatisations of business processes, create value for the company by helping investors, C-level and management have a clear view of company in digits and receive remuneration, find ways to grow, make not-so-easy decisions, and save money.